abpframework/abp/docs/en/Blog-Posts/2023-09-23-CMS-Kit-Demo/POST.md

 ### CMS Kit Pro: The Building Blocks (a.k.a Features)

+CMS Kit Pro is a part of [ABP Commercial](https://commercial.abp.io/) and provides additional features.
 The following features are provided by the CMS Kit Pro Module:

 * **Contact Form**: Easily add a «contact us» form to your website
 * **Newsletter**: Allow users to subscribe to your newsletter (with multiple categories)